Writing

 ‘Enjoy your lunch.’

 He closed the door and crossed the footpath to the beach, lifting off his sandals.
 The sand scalded the soles of his feet.
-Only a few sun-browned holidaymakers basked on sun loungers.
-Motley encampments cowered under sunshades sipping cocktails and murmuring to each other.
+Only a few sun-baked holidaymakers basked on sun loungers.
+Motley encampments cowered under thatched parasols sipping cocktails and murmuring to each other.
 Daniel nodded at a waiter he knew, fresh and laundered despite the heat.

-‘Good morning, Mr Daniel.’
+‘Good morning, Senōr Daniel.’
 The waiter’s thick soled shoes buried themselves in the sand.
 He flapped a tray at his side.

 ‘Hey, Carlos,’ he returned, pausing to survey the beach, hands on hips.
 ‘Not busy today.’

 ‘Not today, Mr Daniel.
-It’s the seaweed,’ he said, making a gesture towards the lapping ocean.
+The seaweed…’ he said, making a gesture towards the lapping ocean.
 ‘They prefer the pool.’

-A shallow bank of brown seaweed stretched along the beach.
+A shallow bank of yellow and brown seaweed stretched along the beach.
 Daniel shielded his eyes from the sun, looking along the coastline.
-‘It’s bad today,’ he said.
+‘It’s worse today,’ he said.

-‘Most days now, Mr Daniel,’ said Carlos in a despairing voice.
-‘The tractors, they will come later to clear it away.’
+‘Most days now, Senōr Daniel,’ said Carlos in a despairing voice.
+‘The tractors, they come later to clear it away.
+But it’s not so nice to swim in like before.’

-‘Hmm,’ said Daniel, limping down towards the water and hopping over the seaweed.
+‘Hmm,’ said Daniel, limping down towards the water and hopping over the bank of seaweed.
 ‘See you later, Carlos.’

 ‘If you need anything…’ Carlos said, with a wave and a grin.

-The water was glutinous and brown and didn’t live up to the Caribbean idyll.
-Daniel stooped and scooped out a handful of seaweed.
+High above a Boeing trailed a silver ribbon across a vast blue sky.
+Daniel met the tepid water with his bare toes: the water glutinous and brown in contrast to the Caribbean idyll.
+He stooped, scooping out a handful of seaweed.
 It was sargassum, a variety that now plagued the island beaches and the Mexican coast.
 He burst some of the berries that allowed it to float on the water.
-The warming of the oceans and intensive soya farming dumping nitrogen and phosphorous in the ocean providing nourishment had created an ideal growing environment, and sargassum had flourished.
+It was an epidemic.
 Millions of tons of the stuff floated out there, blocking the light that coral needed to grow.
+Climate change was never less in doubt.

 ‘Daniel.’

 He looked around.
 There was nobody within hailing distance, but he was certain he’d heard somebody call his name.
 A low, insistent voice, he thought.
 Perhaps just carried on the breeze—except there was no breeze.
-A mystery.
+A mystery then.

 #